-The X Play is designed at the opposite of the Stack Play.
-In the X Play, the right side attacker is the one hitting next to the middle blocker while the outside hitter is the outlet.
+The X play is designed as the opposite of the stack play.
+In the X play, the right-side attacker is the one hitting next to the middle blocker while the outside hitter is the outlet.
 So the outside goes for a 12, the middle hitter hits a 51, and the right side hits the 42.

-The goal is to make the middle choose between blocking the middle hitter or the right side hitter.
-If the blockers do adjust and switch, you can also get your middle hitter isolated against their left side blocker or to have a tip to zone four open up.
+The goal is to make the middle choose between blocking the middle hitter or the right-side hitter.
+If the blockers do adjust and switch, you can also get your middle hitter isolated against their left-side blocker or have a tip to zone four open up.

 The playset is 12-51-42.

 - Volleyball Serve Receive Formations in a 6-2 Offense